-The Missenden & Hazlemere Local Directory is distributed in the HP15 & HP16 areas, which include:
+The Missenden & Hazlemere Local Directory is distributed in the HP15 & HP16 areas, which includes:

 The Missenden & Hazlemere Local Directory is a gem of information, packed full of products & services mainly from local businesses, as well as interesting articles, informative editorials, events, a cookery page, book review, community page, children’s page, puzzles & essential local information.

 Our rates are excellent value and we offer some great packages for long-term advertisers.
-All directories are published on a monthly basis in A5 format.
-A quarter page ad costs as little as £80 per month – in full colour!
+All directories are published monthly in A5 format.
+A quarter page ad costs as little as £68 per month (based on 12 months booking in 3 magazines) – in full colour!